safderareepattamannil/colorcoder/_data/blog/2021-02-10-what-is-the-foreach-method-in-javascript-and-how-to-use-it.md

 // logs user found
 ```

-## What about the optional arguments?
+## What about the remaining optional arguments?

 ### Index